gregtomasch/USFSMAX_MMC_Module/README.md

 ## Introduction
 This repository provides background information and practical code examples for implementing Tlera Corporation's follow-on product to the [USFSMAX motion coprocessor](https://www.tindie.com/products/onehorse/max32660-motion-co-processor/), the [USFSMAX module and carrier](https://www.tindie.com/products/onehorse/usfsmax-module-and-carrier/).
 In the process of introducing the USFSMAX into the marketplace, we learned several areas for improvement in the original design:
 * The validity of the bench calibration can degrade from board-level strain impacting the response characteristics of the individual sensors
-* This is typically encountered when making solder connections to the plated through-holes on the USFSMAX PCB
+* This is typically arises from thermal strain encountered when making solder connections to the plated through-holes on the USFSMAX PCB
+* The LIS2MDL magnetometer is sufficiently noisy to cause the indicated heading to fluctuate +/- ~0.2deg.
+Perhaps there is a lower noise magnetometer available?
-* The form factor of the original USFSMAX could stand further optimization
+* The form factor of the original USFSMAX could stand further optimization, especially to facilitate incorporation into OEM products

+Optimizatin efforts in these areas resulted in the USFSMAX module and carrier product shown below.
+The module has been shrunk to a 1/2" x 1/2" PCB and connects to the carrier board using two Molex micro mezzanine connectors.
 ![alt text](https://user-images.githubusercontent.com/5760946/102443217-0b9a9580-3fdb-11eb-9c88-19f36b8adc16.jpg)

+I should mention here that the orientation of the USFSMAX module on the test object or vehicle is important.
+The figure below shows a USFSMAX module and carrier assembly and with the o

 ![alt text](https://user-images.githubusercontent.com/5760946/102438031-6a0e4680-3fd0-11eb-9ebd-0b2a075cc67a.jpg)